Easy Aromatherapy Lotion Recipe

 Ingredients

-• 8 fl.oz. unscented hand or body lotion (sellers of natural products and aromatherapy products sometimes sell lotion bases)
+- 7 fl.oz. unscented hand or body lotion (sellers of natural products and aromatherapy products sometimes sell lotion bases)

-• 10 drops Patchouli
+- 10 drops Patchouli

-• 20 drops Sandalwood
+- 20 drops Sandalwood

-• 5 drops Carrot Seed
+- 5 drops Carrot Seed

 Directions

 The best way to blend the essential oils into the lotion is to pour the lotion into a bowl, add the oils and then mix very well.
-Once mixed, add the lotion back to the bottle using a funnel.
+Once mixed, add the lotion to the pump bottle using a funnel.
 Patchouli, sandalwood and carrot seed oils help aid dry skin.
 The patchouli and sandalwood oils have a lovely rich scent when blended together.
 The carrot seed oil is wonderful for the skin, but is a little harsh in aroma.

 To Use